uhppoted/uhppoted-dll/doc/csharp.md

 ID  controller serial number

-Returns a date/time string (YYYY-MM-dd HH:mm:ss) the controller current date/time if the call succeeded.
+Returns a date/time string (YYYY-MM-dd HH:mm:ss) with the controller current date/time if the call succeeded.

 Throws a UhppotedException if the call failed.
 ```